 - There are 355,998 small businesses in Kentucky, approximately 99.3% of all businesses in the state.

-- More than 630 small firms that have been severely affected by the Covid-19 pandemic have received over $20 million in grants since July 2020.
-There is also a low-interest loan program available for small business owners.
+- More than 630 small firms that have been severely affected by the COVID-19 pandemic have received over $20 million in grants since July 2020.
+A low-interest loan program is also available for small business owners.

 - There are 3,736 small business exporters in Kentucky that are responsible for 12.1% of the state’s $30.3 billion worth of export revenue.

-- State law requires that every new Kentucky LLC designates a Kentucky registered agent that will be available during regular business hours at a physical address within the state.
+- State law requires that every new Kentucky LLC designate a Kentucky registered agent that will be available during regular business hours at a physical address within the state.

-- The top five industries with the largest share of small business employees in the state are:
+- Five industries claim the largest share of small business employees in the state:

-- Kentucky has a Limited Liability Entity Tax (LLET) that varies depending on the business’s annual gross receipts.
-Gross receipts less than $3 million have a minimum LLET of $175 while businesses with gross receipts of more than $ 3million have a LLET that’s less than 9.5 ¢ per $100 of gross receipts or 75 ¢ per $100 of gross receipts.
+- Kentucky has a limited liability entity tax (LLET) that varies depending on the business’s annual gross receipts.
+Gross receipts less than $3 million have a minimum LLET of $175, while businesses with gross receipts of more than $3 million have an LLET that’s less than 9.5 cents per $100 of gross receipts, or 75 cents per $100 of gross receipts.